PatzEdi/ml_stat_linear_regression/README.md

 ![Statistic Line](assets/statistical_line.png)

-Then, we can also plot a graph displaying the predicted and actual values:
+Then, we can also plot a graph displaying the machine learning model's predicted values alongside the actual data values:

 ![Model and Actual](assets/model_preds_and_actual.png)